PakL/TTVStreamerTool/README.md

 ### Platform

-The TTVStreamerTool is developed and tested on an Windows 10 x64 system.
+The TTVStreamerTool is developed and tested on a Windows 10 x64 system.
 I guess everything >= Windows 8 should work.

 Linux or MacOS are **not** supported.
 (And propably never will be.)